-^{} Mr. Kern is an "interested person" of the Trust as defined by the 1940 Act by virtue of the fact that he was a board member of the Fund's principal underwriter, Quasar Distributors, LLC.
+Mr. Kern is an "interested person" of the Trust as defined by the 1940 Act by virtue of the fact that he is a board member (and therefore an interested person) of the Fund's principal underwriter, Quasar Distributors, LLC.